 - Sundbyholm Castle not far from a golf course, marina and beach, north of Eskilstuna by Lake Mälaren

-Holiday homes and cottages in Sörmland
+Holiday homes in Sörmland

 In the archipelago, not far from Oxelösund